junxit/us-congress-bills-116/metadata.md

 - 2019-02-14 — Introduced in House
 - 2019-02-14 — Introduced in House
 - 2019-02-14 — Referred to the House Committee on Oversight and Reform.
+- 2019-07-25 — Committee Consideration and Mark-up Session Held.
+- 2019-10-16 — Considered under suspension of the rules. (consideration: CR H8169)
+- 2019-10-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1252.
+- 2019-10-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-10-16 — Mr. Rouda moved to suspend the rules and pass the bill.
+- 2019-10-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8169)
+- 2019-10-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8169)